INL/BlackLab/core/src/site/markdown/getting-started.md

 ### Maven Central

-Starting with version 1.3.2, BlackLab is in Maven Central, so you should be able to simply [add it to your build tool](dependency-info.html).
+BlackLab is in the Maven Central Repository, so you should be able to simply [add it to your build tool](dependency-info.html).

+For the available versions, see [here](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22nl.inl.blacklab%22%20AND%20a%3A%22blacklab%22).

 ### Downloading a prebuilt binary